 Fundamental shifts are now taking place in how we understand ourselves and our connections to local and global societies in the light of new technologies, socio-political realities and deep environmental changes.

-In 2020 the ISC is partnering with UNDP to start a global discussion on Rethinking Human Development, gathering voices from across the world to answer some of the following questions:
+Through a high level steering committee, the ISC partnered with the UNDP to start a global discussion on Rethinking Human Development, gathering voices from across the world to answer some of the following questions:

 - How could we rethink our conceptual understanding of human development?